huggingface/datasets/datasets/ecthr_cases/README.md

 ### Dataset Summary

-The court (ECtHR) hears allegations regarding breaches in human rights provisions of the European Convention of Human Rights (ECHR) by European states.
+The European Court of Human Rights (ECtHR) hears allegations regarding breaches in human rights provisions of the European Convention of Human Rights (ECHR) by European states.
 The Convention is available at https://www.echr.coe.int/Documents/Convention_ENG.pdf.
 The court rules on a subset of all ECHR articles, which are predefined (alleged) by the applicants (*plaintiffs*).

 Our dataset comprises 11k ECtHR cases and can be viewed as an enriched version of the ECtHR dataset of Chalkidis et al. (2019), which did not provide ground truth for alleged article violations (articles discussed) and rationales.
 The new dataset includes the following:

 **Facts:** Each judgment includes a list of paragraphs that represent the facts of the case, i.e., they describe the main events that are relevant to the case, in numbered paragraphs.
 We hereafter call these paragraphs *facts* for simplicity.
 Note that the facts are presented in chronological order.
 Not all facts have the same impact or hold crucial information with respect to alleged article violations and the court's assessment; i.e., facts may refer to information that is trivial or otherwise irrelevant to the legally crucial allegations against *defendant* states.